 |Special Feature||Ability to mine with most regular computer hardware|

 History of Ravencoin

 Upon launch in 2018, Ravencoin’s team was funded by Medici Ventures, a blockchain-focused subsidiary of Overstock.com.

-Ravencoin was explicitly designed to create a mining ecosystem where the specialized mining hardware used for other cryptocurrencies—called application-specific integrated circuits (ASICs)—did not have an advantage over your average computer.
+Ravencoin was explicitly designed to create a mining ecosystem where the specialized mining hardware used for other cryptocurrencies—called application-specific integrated circuits (ASICs)—did not have an advantage.

-In January 2020, Tron Black, Ravencoin’s lead developer, wrote in a post on Medium that ASIC miners had found a way to game Ravencoin’s original algorithms, giving them a leg up on computers with regular processing power.
+In January 2020, Tron Black, Ravencoin’s lead developer, wrote that ASIC miners had found a way to game Ravencoin’s original algorithms, giving them a leg up on computers with regular processing power.

-To remedy this, the Ravencoin team further modified its algorithms so that even if miners chose to use ASICs, their hardware would be forced to behave like regular computer hardware in order to compete because the creators specified the algorithms to be most efficient when used by consumer-grade hardware.
+To remedy this, the Ravencoin team further modified its algorithms so that even if miners chose to use ASICs, their hardware would be forced to behave like regular computer hardware.
 This essentially evened the playing field—at least for the time being.

 How To Mine Ravencoin

 To mine Ravencoin, first create a digital wallet and generate a wallet address.
 Once you’ve set up your wallet, you can select from more than a dozen mining pools affiliated with Ravencoin.